rjdekker/MHI2MQTT/README.md

 The CNS socket on the MHI indoor unit's PCB accepts a JST-XH 5-pin female connector.
 Can also be bought as a 4S LiPo balance cable.

-JST-XH pin layout (looking at the male socket on the PCB with the locking protrusions/slots <b>downwards</b>):
+JST-XH pin layout (looking at the male socket on the PCB with the locking protrusions/slots <b>downwards</b>):<br>
-Pin 1 (left) = 12V; pin 2 = SPI clock; pin 3 = SPI MOSI; pin 4 = SPI MISO; pin 5 (right) = GND.
+Pin 1 (left) = 12V, pin 2 = SPI clock, pin 3 = SPI MOSI, pin 4 = SPI MISO, pin 5 (right) = GND.

 Check before connecting with a multitester.
-GND vs. clock should be +5V.
-If voltage over outer pins is -12V then connector orientation is wrong.
+GND versus clock should be +5V.
+If the voltage over outer pins is -12V then connector orientation is wrong.
 Pins 2 - 5 are 5V and directly compatible with an Arduino Pro Mini 5V/16 MHz version.
 Note that the 3.3V/8MHz version is NOT directly compatible and logic level conversion is necessary.
 The 8 MHz is possibly to slow to keep up with SPI communication and data processing, although I didn't test this.

 The Arduino Pro Mini is 12V tolerant according to its specs, but using the 12V (pin 1) of the MHI unit did not work in my setup.
 I use a Pololu D24V5F5 step-down voltage regulator to power both the Pro Mini and the ESP8266

 ### Parts
 * [Arduino Pro Mini 5V/16MHz](https://robotdyn.com/promini-atmega328p.html)